ankurchavda/SparkLearning/README.md

 https://stackoverflow.com/questions/26884871/what-are-broadcast-variables-what-problems-do-they-solve
 --------------------------
 29. What is a Closure?
 The closure is those variables and methods which must be visible for the executor to perform its computations on the RDD (in this case foreach()).
-Closure is serialized and sent to each executor.
+The closure is serialized and sent to each executor.
 The variables within the closure sent to each executor are copies.
 https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#understanding-closures-a-nameclosureslinka
 --------------------------
 30. What are Accumulators?